butterfly13/project1/README.md

 -----------------

 - When the user enter the word and there is a blank space, I would like to make the underline element not to show up.
-- If the user gets the word rihgt, I would like to display " you are the winner"
 - I would like to track the score for both users.
 Whoever get 3 scores first, will be the winner.
 - I would like to add some kind of timer to remind the user that how many lifes they have left.